CL614/frameworks_and_languages_module/technical_report.md

 ------------------------

 ### Automatic Semicolons
 In JavaScript, while some statements explicitly require semicolons (;) to terminate them, the language's automatic semicolon insertion (ASI) feature helps streamline coding by automatically adding semicolons when they are omitted.
-This feature reduces the likelihood of syntax errors due to missing semicolons and makes the code cleaner and easier to write.
+This feature reduces the likelihood of syntax errors due to missing semicolons and makes the code cleaner and easier to write Mozilla Developer Network (2024).
 There are specific scenarios in which JavaScript will automatically insert semicolons:

 When an Unallowed Token is Encountered: If the JavaScript parser encounters a token that cannot legally follow the current statement, it will automatically insert a semicolon to terminate the statement.
-For example, if a line ends with a return statement followed by a newline, JavaScript will insert a semicolon after return to complete the statement.
+For example, if a line ends with a return statement followed by a newline, JavaScript will insert a semicolon after return to complete the statement Mozilla Developer Network (2024).
 ```javascript
 function example() {
   return